bar-nakdimon/Arkanoid-Game-Java/README.md

 ## Setup Instructions

-1. Download `biuoop-1.4.jar` from your course site.
+1. Download `biuoop-1.4.jar` from the course site.
 2. Place `biuoop-1.4.jar` in the root directory of the project.
 3. Open a terminal or PowerShell in the project folder.